chritter/translatorfren/README.md

 ## Getting Started

-* First execute download.sh in translforfren to download the model checkpoints.
+* First execute `./download.sh` in translforfren to download the model checkpoints.
-* Create a container based on the Dockerfile.
-Maps API endpoints to port 8000 of host machine
+* Create a container based on the Dockerfile and API endpoints to port 8000 of host machine run `./start_container.sh`
 * Access FastAPI docs with http://0.0.0.0:8000/docs

 ## API details
 * Provides 2 endpoints for translation from Fr-En and En-Fr

 ## Algo Implementation Details